victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

     [iOS Mobile SDK instructions](/develop/tutorials/-/knowledge_base/7-0/using-oauth-2-in-the-ios-mobile-sdk#client-credentials)
     for using the Client Credentials grant type.

-2. The session object's `authentication` property now contains a valid authentication object.
-Cast it to `LROAuth2Authentication` and pass the result to the `authentication` argument of the `SessionContext` method `loginWithOAuth2`:
+2. The session object's `authentication` property contains a valid authentication object.
+Cast it to `LROAuth2Authentication` then pass it to the `authentication` argument of the `SessionContext` method `loginWithOAuth2`:

         let auth = session.authentication as!
 LROAuth2Authentication